 Then click [Junct] on the Ribbon menu.

-Your final schematic should look like this:
+Your final basin model should look like this:

 Hydrograph 6 is the final hydrograph that flows into the Main Channel.